open-policy-agent/opa/docs/content/policy-language.md

 ```live:eg/ref_heads:output
 ```

-#### General References
+#### Variables in Rule Head References

 Any term, except the very first, in a rule head's reference can be a variable.
 These variables can be assigned within the rule, just as for any other partial rule, to dynamically construct a nested collection of objects.

-{{< danger >}}
-General refs in rule heads is an experimental feature, and can be enabled by setting the `EXPERIMENTAL_GENERAL_RULE_REFS` environment variable.

-This feature is currently not supported for Wasm and IR.
-{{< /danger >}}
+##### Example

 Data: